Conker's Bad Fur Day: Target demographic

 Conker's Bad Fur Day received an M (Mature) rating from the Entertainment Software Rating Board for reasons of "animated violence", "mature sexual themes", and "strong language", becoming the second Nintendo-distributed M-rated title after another Rare-developed game, Perfect Dark (2000).
 Nintendo's move into adult titles was to keep the interest of consumers who played the company's titles when they were younger; Nintendo of America spokeswoman Perrin Kaplan explained that the "kids who were 6 when they played the first Mario game are now 26".
 Less than a year before Conker's release, 18-year-olds and over made up 58% of console players, those in the 35+ age group 21%.
 This demographic change was due to the success of adult-oriented PlayStation franchises like Tomb Raider and Resident Evil, and it meant it would not be enough for Nintendo to compete with Sony entirely on children's properties.

 Because Nintendo was known for its family-friendly games (in 2000, around three quarters of revenue were from sales of child-friendly video games), Conker's Bad Fur Day was the subject of controversy.
 According to Rare, "Nintendo initially had concerns regarding this issue, because kids might confuse the product as being aimed at them".
-The Los Angeles Times claimed "some parents used to Nintendo’s family-friendly games are horrified", reporting a mother in Schererville, Indiana who bought the game for her 15-year-old son: "This is disgusting, sophomoric humor, and I’m disappointed in Nintendo.
-It’s like Disney releasing pornography".
-Nintendo of America declined to acknowledge the game in its Nintendo Power magazine (although other official Nintendo publications outside the USA did cover the game), and copies of the magazine's strategy guides were packaged in black polybags with warnings similar to the one on the cover art imposed onto them.
+The Los Angeles Times claimed "some parents used to Nintendo's family-friendly games are horrified", reporting a mother in Schererville, Indiana who bought the game for her 15-year-old son: "This is disgusting, sophomoric humor, and I'm disappointed in Nintendo.
+It's like Disney releasing pornography".
+Nintendo of America declined to acknowledge the game in its Nintendo Power magazine (although other official Nintendo publications outside the United States did cover the game), and copies of the magazine's strategy guides were packaged in black polybags with warnings similar to the one on the cover art imposed onto them.
 KB Toys, which specialised in toys and video games for children, also refused to sell the game.